The untold stories of Africa’s gemstone hunters

 Sikri's portrayal of the mining world doesn’t shy away from its political complexity.
 Stories of workers fired for theft, police officers bribed, and miners caught in the crossfire between government corruption and people’s movements echo current-day scandals, like this year’s trial of Romy Andrianarisoa, a former politician from Madagascar who attempted to extort a bribe from Gemfields in exchange for authorising the opening of a new mine.
 In the book, the plight of the Bridges family, tsavorite miners in Kenya, serves as a chilling reminder of the industry's fragility in the face of decolonial and anti-corruption forces.
 Yet, while these political tensions are touched upon, harsher realities are barely mentioned, notably omitting details like Gemfields’ $7.8m settlement after a lawsuit in Mozambique for alleged human rights abuses.

 In the end, No Stone Unturned offers an intimate look into an industry often shrouded in mystery.
-The human side of the gemstone trade is poignantly portrayed, even if it occasionally skirts the murkier aspects of the business, and it reveals that mining is as much about adventure, legacy and loyalty as much as it is about wealth.
+The human side of the gemstone trade is poignantly portrayed, even if it occasionally skirts the murkier aspects of the business, and it reveals that mining is about adventure, legacy and loyalty as much as it is about wealth.

 Support our Work with a Contribution of any Amount